Modular algorithm to compute Hermite normal forms of integer matrices

 )

-sage.matrix.matrix_integer_dense_hnf.hnf_square(A, proof)[source]#
+sage.matrix.matrix_integer_dense_hnf.hnf_square(A, proof)[source]

 INPUT:

-• a nonsingular n x n matrix A over the integers.
+• A – a nonsingular n x n matrix over the integers

-• the Hermite normal form of A.
+OUTPUT: the Hermite normal form of A

 EXAMPLES: